PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Methodology

 \subsubsection{Returning reward}

-To provide immediate feedback after each hit, we use simulation physics to predict the ball’s landing position $(\hat{x}_{\mathrm{ball}},\hat{y}_{\mathrm{ball}})$, which are the horizontal elements of $\hat{\mathbf{p}}_{\mathrm{ball}}$, and penalize its distance from the desired target location on the opponent’s side of the table.
+For the ball to successfully be returned, it must land on the opponent's side of the table and not be blocked by the net.
+We consider only the case where the ball passes over the net.
+The success event occurs some time after the ball hitting behavior, after which no control of the ball is possible.
+To provide immediate feedback after each hit, we use simulation physics to predict the ball’s landing position $(\hat{x}_{\mathrm{ball}},\hat{y}_{\mathrm{ball}})$, and penalize its distance from the desired landing position on the opponent’s side of the table.
 In addition, we predict the ball’s height $\hat{z}_{\mathrm{ball}}$ as it crosses the net plane and design a reward that encourages the trajectory to pass the net at a specified margin.

 Together, these reward terms provide continuous guidance to the policy, unlike sparse binary success signals, enabling the robot to learn consistent ball-return behaviors.
 Since they are computed from physics-based predictions, the rewards are available immediately at the moment of contact, rather than only after the ball lands or crosses the net.
 This design improves learning efficiency by removing the dependence on late outcome signals.